-Trump is also scheduled for a briefing from Pacific Command before Air Force One lifts off again for stops in Japan, South Korea, China, Vietnam and the Philippines.
+Trump is expected to remain in Tokyo until Tuesday, when Air Force One will lift off again for stops in South Korea, China, Vietnam and the Philippines.

 The White House said Trump's trip "will underscore his commitment to longstanding United States alliances and partnerships, and reaffirm United States leadership in promoting a free and open Indo-Pacific region."

 Trump has two major speeches planned -- one at South Korea's National Assembly on Wednesday and the other on Nov.
-10 in Vietnam, where he'll participate in the Asia-Pacific Economic Cooperation (APEC) meetings.
+10 in Vietnam where he'll participate in the Asia-Pacific Economic Cooperation, or APEC, meetings.